 What is Pathology?

-Pathology is the science of the causes of disease and the ways in which disease processes affect our bodies; in particular it is the branch of medicine that deals with the laboratory examination of samples of body tissue for diagnostic or forensic purposes.
+Pathology is the science of causes of disease and the ways in which disease processes affect our body in particular it is the branch of medicine that deals with the laboratory evaluation of samples of body tissue for diagnostic or forensic purposes and response to treatment.
 Today’s medicine, with its host of specialties, relies upon modern, accurate and dynamic pathology.
 Pathology is an exciting speciality, particularly with the development of new techniques including molecular and genetic diagnoses, and its ever closer integration into frontline clinical care.

 HEE West Midlands

-Our programmes are designed to help trainees achieve the standards of the curricula set by the Royal College of Pathologists and the Royal College of Physicians.
+Our programmes are designed to help trainees achieve the standards of the curricula set by the General Medical Council, Royal College of Pathologists and the Royal College of Physicians.
 The training programmes are long established and based in departments throughout the West Midlands.
-They are run by experienced programme Directors and Educational Supervisors, and provide trainees with a wealth of training experience and opportunities.
-Training includes exposure to undergraduate medical education and academic medicine.
+They are run by experienced Programme Directors and Educational Supervisors, and provide trainees with a wealth of training experience and opportunities.

 Deanery areas of responsibility include: